Pharns/Pharns/blog-writeups/README.md

 # Blog Write-Ups

+> **⚠️ Work in Progress:** This page is currently being developed as I build out my portfolio.
+> Your patience is appreciated as I strive to provide a comprehensive and professional showcase
+> of my skills in cybersecurity and incident response.
+Please check back soon for updates!

 This folder contains detailed write-ups of Capture The Flag (CTF) challenges and other cybersecurity exercises I’ve completed.

 ## Write-Ups Included